Dalvany/dalvany-image-panel/README.md

   grafana's threshold.
 - Otherwise, it is a simple mapping.

-Note : when leave an input field, values are sorted and empty input are removed.
+Note : when leave an input field, values are sorted and empty input are removed so beware that when choosing the color bindings are not reordered.

 Options for binding :